elena-kolomeets/CLI/README.md

 or you can run it in terminal with or without optional arguments:
 ```
 --path/-p : provide the path to create the .gitignore file outside of current directory
---add/-a : provide one file or directory name you wish to add to .gitignore file
+--add/-a : provide one or multiple file or directory names you wish to add to .gitignore file
 ```